Wolframio72/practica_1/README.md

 -4 - product

-The main menu have developed you with a switch that calls different functions, these functions have the development of each option from
+The main menu have developed with a switch that calls different functions, these functions have developmented of each option from

 our menu: